tomaszdudek7/gitlab-client/README.md

 Obviously next time you checkout something from that `work` gitlab it won't ask for configuration.
 Config is saved in `~/.gitlab-client.json` and if you want you can also crete this file manually.

+This script can work with multiple instances of gitlab!
+It wasn't checked with cloud gitlab though, so if you can confirm it's runnig with it that would be great!

 ## Build and install